 Descent from Paradise

 Amida Nyorai presides over the Great Western Paradise.
 When a devotee dies, it is believed that Amida descends from his paradise to lead the faithful back to the Pure Land.
-In paintings and scrolls, this is generally depicted by showing Amida riding atop a cloud, often accompanied by two Bodhisattva, Kannon and Seishi, who are Amida's main attendants.
+In paintings and scrolls, this is generally depicted by showing Amida riding atop a cloud, often accompanied by two Bodhisattva, Kannon and Seishi, who are Amida’s main attendants.
 In addition, Amida artwork often depicts Amida surrounded by 25 Bodhisattva (including Kannon and Seishi) descending from heaven to guide departed souls back to paradise.
-Please see Amida Raigo Triad for photos of these groupings.
-In sculpture, Amida is sometimes accompanied by Bosatsu on Clouds, but most frequently attended by Kannon and Seishi.
+See Amida Raigo Triad for more photos and details about Amida’s descent.
+In sculpture, Amida is sometimes accompanied by Bosatsu on Clouds, but most frequently attended by Kannon and Seishi

 Amida descends -- photo courtesy http://www.koku-j.com/english.htmlAmida's descent, Kamakura Era, Scroll, From the Herbert F. Johnson Museum of Art, http://www.museum.cornell.edu/HFJ/handbook/hb68.html